idio-lang/DIPS/source/implementing-idio/style.rst

-It does require a bit of mental effort and it doesn't scan as well: I always have the sense of comparing something that I've just calculated to something else which gives the :samp:`{variable} == {constant}` thought process but is, of course, one character away from embarrassment.
+It does require a bit of mental effort and it doesn't scan as well: I always have the sense of comparing something that I've just calculated to something else which gives the :samp:`{variable} == {constant}` thought process but is, of course, one character away from disaster.

 For some comparisons, notably function calls, I revert to "normal":